Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 Lower Jefferson River Trout Unlimited Under Development

-Madison River Madison Conservation District Under Development
+Madison Watershed Madison Conservation District Accepted 2024

 Miller Creek Missoula Valley Water Quality Protection District Accepted 2018